 Two years went by without finding Johnny.
 According to the Gosch family, police were moving at an unbearably slow pace.
 Noreen continued to keep the case in the limelight, and the community reportedly took more precautions than they used to.
 Kids were no longer riding their bikes alone, while others stopped walking home from school, and instead enrolled in after-school programs.
 Other parents hired sitters or worked fewer hours so that their children were no longer “latch-key kids.”

 The fear intensified when, in 1984, another boy, Eugene Martin, disappeared while delivering newspapers in South Des Moines.

-Nine years after Johnny vanished, Paul Bonacci, a 21-year-old convicted child molester, said that not only was he involved in a pedophile ring as a child, but that he had also helped kidnap Johnny.
-Bonacci claimed he was a teen when he was kidnapped and made into an “MK ULTRA sex slave,” by an “elite government group” that routinely abducted children and forced them into child prostitution.
-He blamed his felony convictions on his childhood trauma, but came forward because he “wanted to make things right.”
+Nine years after Johnny vanished, Paul Bonacci, who had been convicted of sexually abusing three boys, allegedly claimed he was involved in a pedophile ring as a child.
+He said that he had helped kidnap Johnny as a part of a larger alleged scandal that involved unproven accusations of child sex trafficking.
+Bonacci said he was a teen when he was kidnapped and made into an “MK ULTRA sex slave,” by an “elite government group” that he claimed abducted children and forced them into child prostitution.
+He blamed his felony convictions on his childhood trauma but said he came forward because he “wanted to make things right.”

+Noreen wrote a book in 2000, "Why Johnny Can’t Come Home", telling her story.
 Did Johnny really visit Noreen that night?
 Would a mother who spent the past seven years frantically searching for her son let him leave so quickly?
 The story is difficult to digest for many people.
-Johnny would have been a grown man by 1997.
-Why would an able-bodied adult stay with his captors?
+Johnny would have been an adult by 1997.
+Why would a full-grown man stay with his captors?